African Forest Elephant: Profile and Information

 Elephants are matriarchal, meaning that they live in communities headed by females.
 The matriarch is typically the largest and oldest.

 It is a serious commitment to have a baby elephant.
 Elephants have a more prolonged pregnancy, almost 22 months, than any other animal.
 Every two to four years, cows usually give birth to one calf.
-Elephants already weigh some 200 pounds at birth and stand about 3 feet high.
+Elephants weigh some 200 pounds at birth and stand about 3 feet high.

 Survival Risks